nesto-software/nix-templates/README.md

 # nix-templates
-Public Nix templates to nixify projects faster
+This repo ships public Nix templates to nixify our projects faster.

+## Usage (Nesto-NixOS only)

+`nix flake init -t nesto-nix-templates`